-The registration fee includes several meals, a sorority recruitment T-shirt, a small bag, and other recruitment expenses.
-An additional fee of \$100 will be charged to women moving into residence halls for recruitment.
-This will be billed through Self Service Carolina.
+The registration fee includes a sorority recruitment T-shirt, a small bag, and other recruitment expenses.
+An additional fee of \$450 will be charged to women moving into residence halls for recruitment.
+This will be billed through Self Service Carolina and includes the early arrival meal plan.

-This year, we're offering online workshops to be completed prior to recruitment.
-Shortly after registering, potential members will receive an email prompting them to complete the workshops.
+This year, we're offering online modules to be completed prior to recruitment.
+Shortly after registering, potential members will receive an email prompting them to complete the modules.
 The online education reviews important information about recruitment, sorority membership expectations and preventing and reporting hazing.
 All modules are required to be completed by Aug.
-11.
+10.